Thank you for expressing an interest in our school.

 Our pupils are involved in and support many charitable fund-raising events throughout the school year, such as Race for Life, Children in Need, Red Nose Day and Save the Children Day to name but a few.

-St. Andrew’s is a dementia-friendly school and we are closely involved with Kilkenny House in Taunton.
-Our Year 4 students visit the residents and
+St. Andrew’s is a Dementia-Friendly School and we are closely involved with Kilkenny House in Taunton as part of our ‘Archie Project’.

 We have strong links with our local community, particularly with the elderly, members of St Andrew’s Church family, our local pre-school groups and our after school club, Choo Choo’s.
 We enjoy the reminiscences of St Andrew’s ex-pupils and teachers at the Annual Past Pupils’ Reunion Party to which all who have been associated with St Andrew’s are cordially invited.

 The school also has strong links with St. Andrew’s Church.